britishdan/greeting-tdd-tutorial/README.md

 The tests all pass.

 ##### Summary
-1. Perhaps the most important note about TDD, is that makes us think about the design of our system and hence it is said that TDD drives the design.
+Perhaps the most important note about TDD, is that makes us think about the design of our system and hence it is said that TDD drives the design.

+There is more we could do but we have implemented the system to satisfy the customer's requirements.
+We can show what we have and have a discussion with the customer about the next step.